secrierlab/SpottedPy/README.md

 ## Getting Started

-To use SpottedPy follow instructions in spottedPy_tutorial_simple.ipynb.
+To use SpottedPy follow instructions in spottedPy_multiple_slides.ipynb (this tutorial walks through using SpottedPy with multiple spatial slides, highly recommended for downstream statistical analysis). spottedpy_tutorial_sample_dataset.ipynb tutorial walks through using SpottedPy with a single slide.

 ### Package pre-requisites